docknetwork/dock-substrate/README.md

 rustup target add wasm32-unknown-unknown --toolchain nightly
 ```

 The project is known to build with cargo 1.51.0 and rust 1.51.0.
-Upgrade to these versions if unable to build
+Upgrade to these versions or higher if unable to build

 Now you can build the node binary.